-The device inspection protocols can be opened in the device at any time (see Section 3.2.13).
+The device inspection protocols can be opened at any time (see section 3.2.13).
 They can also be displayed on a computer using a readout program.
 The program is available at www.sewerin.com.

-The Carry out device inspection symbol appears when a device inspection is due.
+The Perform device inspection symbol appears when a device inspection is due.
 It is visible in the display until the complete integrated device inspection has been carried out successfully for the selected application.
 If the device inspection was completed but the device failed on some points, the symbol will remain visible.